When do kittens open their eyes?

 Sometimes the mother cat (known as a queen) will chew off the whiskers of her kittens.
 This is normal and they will grow back.

 You may notice when a kitten is nursing from his mother that he gently kneads her belly.
-It is believed kittens do this to help stimulate the mother's flow of milk.
+Kittens do this to help stimulate the mother’s flow of milk.
 Some cats continue to knead soft objects well into adulthood.
 I have a ten-year-old Singapura cat who still kneads soft blankets.

 Milk is good for kittens, they can only consume milk for the first few weeks of their life.
-This milk should come from their mother, or if they are orphaned a suitable milk substitute.
-Cow's milk is not suitable for kittens.
+Kittens should receive milk from their mother, or if orphaned, fed a suitable kitten milk substitute as cow’s milk is not suitable for kittens.